logzly. Brew Horizons

 1. Measure, Don’t Guess

-For a 350 ml press, aim for about 20 g of coffee (roughly 2 heaping tablespoons) and 300 ml of water.
-I like to carry a small digital scale that fits in my glove box; it’s a habit from brewing beer where precision matters, and it prevents the “muddy” cup that comes from over‑extraction.
+For a 350 ml press, aim for about 20 g of coffee (roughly two heaping tablespoons) and 300 ml of water.
+A pocket‑size digital scale is a lifesaver—just like the one you keep for grain bills at Brew Horizons.

 2. Heat the Water

-A portable electric kettle is a game‑changer, but if you’re camping or stuck at a gas station, a simple stovetop pot works fine.
-Heat the water to about 200 °F (just off the boil).
-If you don’t have a thermometer, bring the water to a boil, then let it sit for 30 seconds—this cools it to the sweet spot.
+A portable electric kettle is ideal, but a stovetop pot works just as well at a rest‑area grill.
+Heat to about 200 °F. No thermometer?
+Bring the water to a rolling boil, then let it sit 30 seconds; that cools it to the sweet spot.

-Add the coffee grounds to the press, pour a splash of hot water to wet them, and wait 30 seconds.
-This “bloom” releases trapped carbon dioxide, much like the initial foam on a freshly poured stout.
-It ensures a more even extraction later.
+Dump the grounds into the press, splash a little hot water over them, and wait 30 seconds.
+This “bloom” releases trapped CO₂, much like the foamy head on a freshly poured stout, and sets up an even extraction.

 4. Full Pour and Stir